 When we take the time to write about something, we are forced to think clearly and critically.
 The process of writing about what you’ve read will help you understand the text more deeply.

-You could just write a review about whether you loved it or hated it and why.
+You could simply write a review about whether you loved it or hated it and why.
 You could also write a synopsis, rehashing the story in your own words.
-These are useful exercises (and you can, of course, use them any number of ways — such as publishing your reviews on Amazon or Good Reads to help your fellow readers and writers out).
+These are useful exercises (and you can, of course, use them any number of ways–such as publishing your reviews on Amazon or Goodreads to help your fellow readers and writers).

 Or you could dig in, deconstruct the work, analyze it, and extract new techniques that you can apply to your own writing projects by articulating your response to it.

 These journal prompts encourage you to examine what you’ve read from a writer’s perspective.
 You can explore these in your journal to better understand what makes a story work.
 Choose the prompts that deal with areas of writing that you’re struggling with.
 Use them over and over with different books you read and learn something new every time.